Which State’s Laws Allow Open Carry?

-Generally, most states allow open carry on your own property or place of business without any issues, although there are some stats that severely restrict what kind of gun you own and how many rounds it can hold.
+Generally, most states allow open carry on your own property or place of business without any issues, although there are some states that severely restrict what kind of gun you own and how many rounds it can hold in the magazine.
 (I am looking at you, CA, NJ and NY)

 Here are the states that allow open carry, with any applicable notes you need to know.
 Gun laws are constantly changing, so please check your current laws to be sure.
 I will try to keep this up to date but I am not guaranteeing accuracy.
 It is ultimately up to you to know the laws where you will be carrying your firearm.

 I am listing all the states and their Open Carry Policy.
 However, this is not a complete list of restrictions.
 Please check a resource such as USCCA (United States Concealed Carry Association) or handgunlaw.us for current and detailed information.
 If a state is listed as “YES” and there are no additional notes, a permit is not needed to open carry, but there are always SOME restrictions as to where you can carry.
 Most of the restrictions are places such as courthouses, police stations, mental hospitals, correctional facilities, etc.